splunk/public-o11y-docs/admin/notif-services/webhook.rst

 * :ref:`webhook2`

   You must be an Observability Cloud administrator to perform this task.

 * :ref:`webhook3`

+Note that if the target destination is not available, Observability Cloud will retry sending the notification for up to a day.
+After 24 hours, the notification won't be delivered.

 .. _webhook1: